PaulNoth/heureka/Readme.md

 ![Application initialized](./docs/android_success_first_run.png)

-Then every change should be visible in few seconds, because of hot reload.
+Then every change should be visible in few seconds, because of hot reloading.

 *Working with Android device is sometimes buggy.
 Working with iOS is easier (e.g. autostart of the emulator)*.
 See [Solving common problems](#solving-common-problems) section.